Panasonic LX100 vs Sony A7R

 Body comparison: Panasonic LX100 vs Sony A7R

 The side-by-side display below illustrates the physical size and weight of the Panasonic LX100 and the Sony A7R.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the LX100 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R is considerably larger (57 percent) than the Panasonic LX100.
 It is noteworthy in this context that the A7R is splash and dust-proof, while the LX100 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX100 has a lens built in, whereas the A7R is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A7R and their specifications in the Sony FE Lens Catalog.

 Concerning battery life, the LX100 gets 300 shots out of its DMW-BLG10 battery, while the A7R can take 340 images on a single charge of its NP-FW50 power pack.
 The power pack in the A7R can be charged via the USB port, which can be very convenient when travelling.